-Rich, dynastic elitist families sent their children to Stanford University, Yale and other related social programming institutions.
-At these schools they were steered into fraternities and sororities that practiced hazing based on homosexual and abusive paradigms.
-Their education pushed the concepts of Machiavellianism and Nietzsche's elitist moral philosophy.
+Lawyers from Stanford University and the dynastic tech families have their education pushing the concepts of Machiavellianism and Nietzsche's elitist moral philosophy.
 These philosophies promote the ideas of some people being "supermen" and the rest of the people being tools.
 (Hitler loved Nietzsche) The Tech Cartel see themselves as the 'Supermen' that are better than others.
 Stanford kids are programmed to think they are superior because they are richer and they can get away with things because their "superiority" gives them the right to not follow the rules of "normal" society.
 They were steered to join exclusionary "Key Clubs", "Guardsmen" groups, "Skull and Bones" pledge cults, "The Masons" and other organizations designed to keep business opportunities, politics and sexual activities within their "elite" groups.
 Stanford regents cover-up their Brock rapes to keep their rich daddy's paying for Rodin statues in the garden.